votingworks/electionguard-kotlin-multiplatform/docs/TallyValidation.md

 ### A. Referential integrity with Manifest

-1. For each PlaintextTally.Contest in the tally, the contestId must match a ContestDescription.contestId in Manifest.contests.
+1. For each DecryptedTallyOrBallot.Contest in the tally, the contestId must match a ContestDescription.contestId in Manifest.contests.

-2. Within the PlaintextTally.Contest and matching ContestDescription, each PlaintextTally.Selection.selectionId must match a SelectionDescription.selectionId.
+2. Within the DecryptedTallyOrBallot.Contest and matching ContestDescription, each DecryptedTallyOrBallot.Selection.selectionId must match a SelectionDescription.selectionId.

 ### B. Referential integrity with Ciphertext Tally

-1. For each PlaintextTally.Contest in the tally, the contestId must match a EncryptedTally.Contest.contestId.
+1. For each DecryptedTallyOrBallot.Contest in the tally, the contestId must match a EncryptedTally.Contest.contestId.

-2. Within the PlaintextTally.Contest and matching EncryptedTally.Contest, each PlaintextTally.Selection.selectionId must match a EncryptedTally.Selection.selectionId.
+2. Within the DecryptedTallyOrBallot.Contest and matching EncryptedTally.Contest, each DecryptedTallyOrBallot.Selection.selectionId must match a EncryptedTally.Selection.selectionId.

-   2.1 The PlaintextTally.Selection.message must compare equal to the EncryptedTally.Selection.message.
+   2.1 The DecryptedTallyOrBallot.Selection.message must compare equal to the EncryptedTally.Selection.message.

 ### C. Duplication

-1. All PlaintextTally.Contest must have a unique contestId.
+1. All DecryptedTallyOrBallot.Contest must have a unique contestId.

    1.1 In the contests map, the key must match the value.object_id.
 (JSON only)

-2. Within a PlaintextTally.Contest, all PlaintextTally.Selection have a unique selectionId.
+2. Within a DecryptedTallyOrBallot.Contest, all DecryptedTallyOrBallot.Selection have a unique selectionId.

     2.1 In the selections map, the key must match the value.object_id.
 (JSON only)